morganmayday/tayen-core/traits/oathbound.md

 II: You have distinguished yourself.
 Your liegelord expects more from you, but gives you more leeway in executing their orders, and is more willing to grant favours to you.

 III: You have distinguished yourself a worrying amount.
-Your liegelord expects more from you, and
+Your liegelord expects the best from you.
+Other liegelords look to poach you from their service, or assassinate you.

-IV: You are freed from your patron's service; this may be a result of their death or permission, or you leaving or replacing them.
+IV: You are freed from your liegelord's service.
+Pick one:

+-- Retrain all four trait points you have put into this trait.

+-- You are a liegelord in your own right.
+You have, at minimum, one man-at-arms who plays the part of your bodyguard, and can recruit more.